 Deflation is a decrease in the price of goods and services.
 It’s the opposite of inflation, where the price of goods and services increases.
 By definition, deflation increases purchasing power, so that a dollar is worth more.
 Deflation sounds great but it can be both good and bad: in a time of productivity and technological advancement for a certain industry, prices fall due to the effectiveness of a product.
 Bad deflation is when the general demand or amount of money circulating decreases, which is usually the start of a recession.

 Deflation is caused by a shortage of money, a growth in the supply of products, or a stagnant or slowly increasing amount of currency.
-Another reason is less demand for a certain product, which limits the amount of money going into that industry.
+Another reason is lessened demand for a certain product, which limits the amount of money going into that industry.
 Deflation can happen naturally in a highly productive society as well.
 It’s important to note that deflation isn’t always bad.

 What Happens in Deflation